pledge4future/co2calculator/docs/documentation_co2calculator.md

 For electricity and mobility, the *co2calculator* computes emissions based on the whole life cycle of a product, i.e. including scope 3 emissions.
 For heating, scope 1 emissions are caculated.

+(heading-target)=
+### Geographical coverage
+The *co2calculator* can compute heating and mobility CO<sub>2</sub>e emissions for the whole globe.
+For electricity, emissions of production mixes can be calculated for the whole globe and residual mixes for most European countries.

+Sub-national electricity emission factors for the USA, Canada and Australia are available on [carbon footprint (2023).
+International electricity factors.](https://www.carbonfootprint.com/docs/2023_07_international_factors_release_11.xlsx).
+Further sub-national emission factors for the USA are also available on [EPA (2023)](https://www.epa.gov/system/files/documents/2023-03/ghg_emission_factors_hub.pdf).
+Detailed emission factors specifically for Germany can be derived from [ProBas](https://www.probas.umweltbundesamt.de/).
+Detailed emission factors specifically for France are available on [Base Carbone (2023)](https://data.ademe.fr/datasets/base-carboner).

+Country-specific emission factors for Switzerland, Austria, Germany, France and Italy for eletric trams and trains are provided by [mobitoool (2023). mobitool-Faktoren v3.0](https://www.mobitool.ch/de/tools/mobitool-faktoren-v2-1-25.html).

 ## 1 Electricity

-Electricity CO<sub>2</sub>e emissions are calculated from country-specific production mixes [(carbon footprint 2023)](https://www.carbonfootprint.com/international_electricity_factors.html).
-These are the mix of fuels used by local power stations and, therefore, the basis for location-based reporting.
-Emission factors rely on total production fuel mixes, which include scope 2 and scope 3 emissions of the GHG protocol (for details, see [Compliance with the GHG Protocols](#heading-target)).
+Electricity CO<sub>2</sub>e emissions can either be calculated from country-specific production mixes or, when available, residual mixes [(carbon footprint 2023)](https://www.carbonfootprint.com/international_electricity_factors.html).
+Production mixes are the mix of fuels used by local power stations and, therefore, the basis for location-based reporting.
+Residual mixes are electricity mixes after removing energy from specific (e.g. green or renewable) tariffs.
+These values can thus be used for emission accounting when the user has not bought energy from a specific mix of fuels.
+Emission factors rely on total or, respectively, residual production fuel mixes, which include scope 2 and scope 3 emissions of the GHG protocol (for details, see [Compliance with the GHG Protocols](#heading-target)).
+Alternatively, users can provide specific emission factors, for example, when they use green or renewable tariffs.

+Consumption must be provided in kilowatt-hours (kWh).
+The returned CO<sub>2</sub>e emissions are quantified in kilograms.

 ### Calculation of a share of electricity use